GregS1t/marstimeconverter/README.md

 ```

 ### 3.2 The configuration file: landerconfigfile.xml
-This file is an xml file with the following structure:
+This file is an xml file with the following structure (example for the InSight Lander):

 ```
 <configlanding>